Dimitrovich702/Dynamic-Music-Player-SL/README.md

 There are a few additional features and improvements planned for the future:

-- Fix "hacks" that currently only work in no-script places
+- New Fix "hacks" working in no-script places aswell
+- Add loop songs function
--
+- Add randomizer of channels
+- Implement a Bigger LLdialog menu

 ## License